SureFire: Flashlights

 Surefire produces flashlights of widely varying sizes and power outputs from single-cell lights to large 20-cell HID models.
 Most of its flashlights are powered by primary lithium CR123A batteries that allow for compact size and low weight while offering high power output.
 These batteries offer a long shelf-life, but are more costly than zinc-based cells.
 Several flashlights are available with rechargeable battery packs.
 In 2010, Surefire released the E2L AA, designed to operate on AA batteries, as does the Minimus™ AA headlamp.
 Surefire sells rechargeable "LFP123A" lithium ion batteries for all LED flashlights as a replacement for CR123A.
 Surefire also produces military weapon lights for mounting on handguns, rifles, sub-machine guns and shotguns.
 Surefire's Z2 CombatLight is standard issue to the FBI and the Federal Air Marshal Service, and their various handheld lights are a frequent choice of police, military, fire, and EMS personnel.
 Some models of handheld flashlights include an integrated "strike bezel" for use as a self-defense weapon.
 All of Surefire's flashlights are manufactured in the United States, although components such as LEDs are sometimes sourced overseas.

 Most Surefire flashlight models are made of anodized aluminum alloy in various colors, while a few models are made of Nitrolon, a proprietary glass-filled polyamide nylon polymer.
 All flashlights are weatherproof and have various accessories, including red (night), blue (blood trail), green (reading maps/charts) and infrared (night vision compatible) filters, beam diffusers, beam covers, lanyards, pouches/holsters and spare battery/bulb carriers.
 Some models use incandescent bulbs, while most others use LEDs with electronically controlled power regulation and adjustable brightness.
 The company used Seoul Semiconductor and Cree XR-E LEDs in flashlights introduced in 2007.
 More recently, flashlights with a strobe function, used for signalling or to disorientate were introduced.

 A more notable product is the SureFire M6 Guardian, a flashlight with a 250 or 500 lumen beam from a xenon bulb.
-Fifteen M6 flashlights were used to illuminate the Stonehenge for the June 2008 cover photo of National Geographic Magazine.
+Fifteen M6 flashlights were used to illuminate Stonehenge for the June 2008 cover photo of National Geographic magazine.
 The New York Times referred to the M6 as being of the "design school that might be called Modern Militant, the most familiar example of which is the Hummer."
 This was later used in SureFire's 2007 product catalogue.